camunda/camunda-docs-manual/site/src/documents/api-references/rest/authorization/get-query.html.md

   </tr>
   <tr>
     <td>maxResults</td>
     <td>Pagination of results.
 Specifies the maximum number of results to return.
-Will return less results, if there are no more results left.</td>
+Will return less results if there are no more results left.</td>
   </tr>
 </table>